HampusMattsson1/Meeting-Scheduler/README.txt

 1. Make sure you have Node JS installed and some kind of terminal like cygwin.
 2. Make sure you have a database like mySQL installed.
 3. Run the "database.sql" file in sql/schedule in your database client to set up the database.
+4. Type "npm install" into the terminal to download all necessary modules.

-4. Start the application through the terminal with possibly "node scheduler.js"
+5. Start the application through the terminal with possibly "node scheduler.js"

 // Features